 or follow at: https://twitter.com/LaurenSwerdloff

-Lauren River Swerdloff is the author of Uplifting Lives, the true story of the Hollywood Sunset Free Clinic's remarkable 49-year legacy.
-She has volunteered at the clinic for more than seven years and now serves as a member of the Board of Directors.
-Her volunteer work has been recognized by a Volunteer Service Award from President Barack Obama and a Community Service Award from California Assemblyman Mike Gatto.
-Recently, she graduated from Columbia University, earning degrees in Human Rights and Political Science.
-She has returned to her hometown, Los Angeles, where she continues to write and support the clinic.
-She plans to attend law school in 2018.
+Lauren River Swerdloff is the author of Uplifting Lives, the true story of the Hollywood Sunset Free Clinic's 50 years' legacy.
+She has volunteered at the clinic for over seven years and now serves as a member of the Board of Directors.
+Her philanthropic work has been recognized by a Volunteer Service Award from President Barack Obama, a Community Service Award from California Assemblyman Mike Gatto, and the Hollywood Sunset Free Clinic's 50th Anniversary Leadership Award.
+She graduated from Columbia University, earning a degree in Human Rights.
+Currently, she is a law student at the University of California, Berkeley, School of Law.

 Lauren River Swerdloff, Hollywood Sunset Free Clinic, Lauren River Swerdloff, Columbia University, Author, Books, Writing, HSFC, Philanthropist, Free Clinic